 • Pursue legitimate business interests of our own related to operating the Website and providing our services to you, or to pursue the legitimate interests of third parties as long as your interests and fundamental rights do not override those interests (see Article 6.1.f of the GDPR).

-• For the establishment, exercise or defence of legal claims, where necessary (see Article 9.2.f of the GDPR)
+• For the establishment, exercise or defense of legal claims, where necessary (see Article 9.2.f of the GDPR)

 • Some of these grounds for processing your personal data overlap, so there may be several reasons which justify us processing your personal information.